5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 More to do in the Yorkshire Dales

-There are more waterfalls in the Yorkshire Dales or if you are a real hiker, there is the Three Peaks walk that you can challenge yourself with at 24 miles in 12 hours.
+There are more waterfalls in the Yorkshire Dales, or if you are a real hiker, there is the Three Peaks walk, which you can challenge yourself to complete in 24 miles in 12 hours.
 You can join an organised group to complete this epic walk via the website here.

-I only spent one day exploring the waterfalls in the Yorkshire Dales, but there is so much more for me to see and do.
-There are more waterfalls, walks and even Bolton Castle to visit next time.
+I only spent one day exploring the waterfalls in the Yorkshire Dales, but there is so much more to see and do.
+There are more waterfalls, walks, and even Bolton Castle to visit next time.

 Where I Stayed in the Yorkshire Dales

-I stayed in the YHA in Hawes.
-Not only are they situated on the hill with great views over the countryside, but they help fellow travellers with tips on where to go, hiking or cycling around the Dales.
+I stayed at the YHA in Hawes.
+It is situated on a hill with great views over the countryside, and it offers fellow travellers tips on where to go hiking or cycling around the Dales.

-I loved staying in this hostel as it was easy to get around to see the waterfalls in the Yorkshire Dales I wanted.
-The staff are great and told me about a waterfall up the back that was an easy walk.
+I loved staying in this hostel, as it was easy to get around to see the waterfalls in the Yorkshire Dales I wanted to see.
+The staff were great, and they told me about Aysgill Force, a waterfall up the back that was an easy walk away.

 Facilities